Online Data Augmentation for Forecasting with Deep Learning: Conclusions

 \section{Conclusions}

-Data augmentation techniques are useful in contexts where insufficient data is available to train adequate deep learning models.
-In time series forecasting problems, data augmentation is typically done before the training process.
-We argue that this approach is limited because only a single augmented dataset is created.
-In this paper, we proposed a novel approach called \texttt{OnDAT}, which applies data augmentation on-the-fly, i.e., during the training process. \texttt{OnDAT} works by augmenting each batch of time series in each training or validation step using seasonal decomposition and MBB.
-This process enables a large number of synthetic dataset variations.
-We carried out extensive experiments that suggests that \texttt{OnDAT} leads to better forecasting performance than a strategy that applies data augmentation before training and a strategy that does not involve data augmentation.
+Data augmentation techniques are useful in contexts where an insufficient sample size is available to train adequate deep learning models.
+In univariate time series forecasting problems, data augmentation is typically done offline before the training process.
+This paper proposes a novel framework for online time series data augmentation to train more accurate neural networks.
+This framework works by augmenting each batch of time series in each training or validation step.
+A set of extensive experiments was conducted, suggesting online data augmentation leads to better forecasting accuracy relative to offline approaches or no data augmentation.
+Improvements were consistent across different neural network architectures and synthetic time series generation techniques.

+Future work could explore adaptive data augmentation processes that evolve during training to maximize performance \cite{hou2023learn}.
+This could involve dynamically selecting augmentation techniques based on the characteristics of the time series or the model's current performance.
+Additionally, investigating the combination of multiple augmentation methods and developing new techniques specifically designed for online settings could further improve forecasting accuracy.
+The framework could also be extended to handle different types of time series, such as those with strong seasonality or unit roots.